-Comprehensive analyses of the cores and petrophysical logs is underway to better characterize and understand the geology and especially the role of geomechanics in the Cane Creek petroleum system, and by extension other potential reservoirs in the Paradox Basin and other basins in the western U.S. A primary objective is to exploit natural fractures as much as possible, to minimize environmental impacts of production from this and other similar unconventional plays.
+Comprehensive analyses of the cores and petrophysical logs is underway to better characterize and understand the geology and especially the role of geomechanics in the Cane Creek petroleum system.
+The primary objective is to exploit natural fractures as much as possible, to minimize environmental impacts of production from this and other similar unconventional plays.
 Work is ongoing to develop a depositional model and DFN model for the Cane Creek formation.
-The project is also evaluating additional characterization options for three wells that will be drilled in the project area in 2022.
+The project is also evaluating additional field characterization options for well(s) that will be drilled in the project area in 2023.